PeterHamfelt/Chronic_Kidney_Disease_Analysis/README.md

     ```

 * Download the chronic kidney disease dataset from [here](https://archive.ics.uci.edu/dataset/336/chronic+kidney+disease) and extract it so that the .arff files are directly in the data/ folder.

+* Unit testing
+This code has been partially programmed following the Test Driven Developement approach.
+Here is the command to launch the tests script.
+    ```bash
+    python -m unittest discover
+    ```

 ### Executing program